 Liability and property damage coverage protects other drivers as well as pedestrians from any damage you cause.
 Your car insurance policy has coverage limits that you can choose based on your financial situation.
 Your liability insurance will typically include the amount that will be paid out per person as well as in total.
-For example, if you have a bodily injury limit of 50/100, that means that $50,000 is the limit to the amount paid out per person for medical expenses, pain and suffering, with a limit of $100,000 per accident being the amount paid out.
+For example, if you have a bodily injury coverage of 50/100, that means that $50,000 is the limit to the amount paid out per person for medical expenses, pain, and suffering, with a limit of $100,000 per accident being the amount paid out.

 Under a liability insurance policy, property damage provides coverage for the damage caused to the other driver’s property.
-That may involve damage to a vehicle or a damage to property such as a mailbox or traffic sign.
+That may involve damage to a vehicle or damage to property such as a mailbox or traffic sign.
 Once again, the coverage limits you choose come into play for any property damage claim.